 Yes, of course, there’s lobster.
 But what we’re getting at is, is there ricotta, or mascarpone, or both, or other cheeses?
 Or an approach using a different binder, for a more lobster-forward flavor?

-Or did you use a combination of seafoods like crab or shrimp for your filling?
+Or did you use a combination of seafood like crab or shrimp for your filling?

 - Sauce for Rice: A delicious list to make rice… well, better.

 - Sauce for Asparagus: See how to take this veggie to the next level.